ArtashesMezhlumyan/RAG_for_papers/README.md

-# Capstone Project: Retrieval Augmented Generation (RAG) for Scientific Papers
+# Capstone Project: Retrieval-Augmented Generation (RAG) System for Academic Papers

-This repository contains the code and resources for the capstone project on Retrieval Augmented Generation, focused on enhancing search capabilities and generating context-based outputs using large language models for scientific papers.
-This project is part of the Data Science program at [University Name].
+This repository contains the code and resources for the capstone project on the Retrieval-Augmented Generation (RAG) System for Academic Papers, focused on developing a new RAG strategy for academic paper retrieval and answer generation.
+This project is part of the Data Science program at the American University of Armenia.

+## Installation and Usage

+1) Install required dependencies:

+pip install -r requirements.txt

+2) Run start_rag.py, writing your question in the input window

+python start_rag.py

 ## Repository Structure